 Swap out your savory tomato ketchup with the sweet flavor of Filipino banana ketchup.
-The name isn’t misleading–this condiment contains bananas along with a mixture of spices similar to what you would find in a bottle of the red stuff.
+The name isn't misleading--this condiment contains bananas along with a mixture of spices similar to what you would find in a bottle of the red stuff.
 It’s easy to make and ready in under 30 minutes.
-Check out how to make banana ketchup below.

 What is Banana Ketchup?